 G.S. § 1-53 outlines the statute of limitations for filing wrongful death claims.
 Under this law, estate representatives have up to two years from the date of the wrongful death to file an action.

 Therefore, representatives should speak with a member of our team as soon as possible.
 Due to these strict time limits, we must work quickly to secure and preserve your claim.
 Failing to file an action within the timeframe could result in courts barring you from recovering on a wrongful death claim.

 Turn to a Forest City Wrongful Death Lawyer to Handle Your Case

-As Forest City wrongful death lawyers at Farmer & Morris Law, PLLC, we work diligently on behalf of victims or their estate.
+As Forest City wrongful death lawyers, we at Farmer & Morris Law, PLLC, work diligently on behalf of a victim’s family members and their estate.
 To put together the best possible wrongful death claim, the victim’s representative must provide us with detailed information.
 Examples of this information include: